juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="architecture_diagram.png"/>

+This repository aims to demonstrate how we can implement 3 different types of microservices in our backend projects.
+These 3 types of microservices are: lambda functions, RESTful microservices, and gRPC microservices.

+We will be using AWS as our cloud platform.
+We will be using Golang as our programming language.
+Github will be our code repository.
+We will programmatically define the AWS infrastructure and services we will be implementing using Terraform.

+We will also be using Terraform to deploy the infrastructure and functional code to the Development and Testing environments.
+For deploying the infrastructure and functional code to the Production environment, we will be using Jenkins.

 ## Terraform
 Every single AWS Service in this lab has been created with Terraform sentences.
 This lab demostrates the ability to update any AWS infrastructure with a platform as code approach with Terraform.